-Just two hours a week will increase your health and wellbeing.
+Spending just two hours a week in nature will increase your health and wellbeing.

 Here are 6 benefits to getting yourself out of the house and into nature.